rzaluska/hugo-blog-source/content/blog/important-go-interfaces.md

 {{< / highlight >}}

 ## io.ReadWriter  \[[doc](https://golang.org/pkg/io/#ReadWriter)\]
-This is first of presented interfaces that is example of interface composition in Golang.
+This is the first of presented interfaces that is example of interface composition in Golang.
 This interface is defined like this:

 {{< highlight go >}}